kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 ### Notes/Constraints/Caveats (Optional)

-In changing the CRI, we must ensure that container runtime downstreams are able to support the new configurations.
+In updating the CRI, we must ensure that container runtime downstreams are able to support the new configurations.

 We considered adding parameters for both per-workload `memory-swap` and